 Winter Solstice Celebration

-You are invited to Brigit's Garden to celebrate this special turning point of the year with an evening of seasonal ritual, candle-lighting, meditation and positive intentions for the coming year.
+Normally, Brigit's Garden celebrate this special turning point of the year with an evening of seasonal ritual, candle-lighting, meditation and positive intentions for the coming year.

-This event involves meditation and is most suitable for an adult audience.
+It involves meditation and is most suitable for an adult audience.
+Click here for more.

 Newgrange image kindly provided by World Heritage Ireland.